Sukhoi Su-24: Design phase

 The aircraft was officially sanctioned on 24 August 1965 under the internal codename T-6.
 The first prototype, T-6-1, was completed in May 1967 and flew on 2 July with Vladimir Ilyushin at the controls.
 The initial flights were performed without the four lift jets, which were installed in October 1967.
 At the same time, R-27s were replaced with Lyulka AL-21Fs.
 STOL tests confirmed the data from S-58VD that short-field performance was achieved at the cost of significant loss of flight distance as the lift engines occupied space normally reserved for fuel, loss of under-fuselage hardpoints, and instability during transition from STOL to conventional flight.
 So the six-engine approach was abandoned.

 By 1967, the F-111 had entered service and demonstrated the practical advantages and solutions to the technical problems of a swing-wing design.
 On 7 August 1968, the OKB was officially tasked with investigating a variable geometry wing for the T-6.
 The resulting T-6-2I first flew on 17 January 1970 with Ilyushin at the controls.
-The subsequent government trials lasted until 1974, dictated by the complexity of the on-board systems.
+The subsequent government trials lasted until 1974, dictated by the complexity of the onboard systems.
 The day or night and all-weather capability was achieved – for the first time in Soviet tactical attack aircraft – thanks to the Puma nav/attack system consisting of two Orion-A superimposed radar scanners for nav/attack, a dedicated Relyef terrain clearance radar to provide automatic control of flights at low and extremely low altitudes, and an Orbita-10-58 onboard computer.
 The crew was equipped with Zvezda K-36D ejection seats, allowing them to bail out at any altitude and flight speed, including during takeoff and landing.
 The resulting design with a range of 3000 km and payload of 8000 kg was slightly smaller and shorter ranged than the F-111.